We accept both regular and one-off deliveries of in-date surplus food to our Manchester warehouse.

 What can the donation of surplus good food to FareShare Greater Manchester mean to your food company?

 We believe that good food is best eaten, not thrown away.
 Giving your surplus food to FareShare Greater Manchester follows the food use hierarchy which calls to feed people in need first, before sending food to animal feed, anaerobic digestion or to landfill.
 When you give surplus food to FareShare Greater Manchester, you help fight food waste and hunger in your community.

 Guaranteed traceability and maintenance of food safety

 We take food safety seriously.
-We adhere to food industry safety guidelines and our warehouse is audited internally and externally to ensure compliance.
-We have been awarded Gold Standard on our storage, wholesale and distribution audits since the beginning.
+Moreover, we adhere to food industry safety guidelines.
+Plus, we audit our warehouse using internal and external parties alike to ensure compliance.
+FareShare GM has Gold Standard for storage, wholesale and distribution audit since our inception.
 For full details on the ways we adhere to food safety guidelines, see the FareShare national website.

-Our stock control systems mean we can guarantee traceability of each and every food item we receive and redistribute.
-In the unlikely event of a product recall, we can undertake this process on your behalf.
+Above all, stock control systems mean we can guarantee the traceability of every food item we receive and redistribute.
+Additionally, in the unlikely event of a product recall, we can undertake this process on your behalf.

 Helping you meet your Corporate Social Responsibility (CSR) commitments